The Weber Brothers

 940 Bonisteel Rd, Trenton, ON K8V 5P8, Canada

 There are bands for which rock and roll is a lifestyle, and then there are bands for which it islife.

 To many, The Weber Brothers are the baddest band in the land.
 To many others, their story sits likean ancient volume in an old bookstore, dust covered, tucked away behind hundreds of newer, shinierbooks.
 Untouched.
 Waiting to be discovered.
 Regardless of what side you’re on, there’s an undeniabletruth.
 In the rough and tumble world of rock and roll, The Weber Brothers have been around theblock.

-We're thrilled to have The Weber Brothers back to the Old Church Theatre!
+We're thrilled to have The Weber Brothers with the full band back to the Old Church Theatre!

 Also highly regarded for their proficiency as studio musicians, the brothers have recorded onhundreds of outside projects, including work with Gordon Lightfoot, Kris Kristofferson, RonnieHawkins and Willie Nelson.

 Between their renowned musical ability, high-energy, awe-inspiring performances and lessons learnedfirst hand from rock n’ roll pioneers, a reputation as the “Baddest Band in the Land”, “heroes of thisgeneration” and “the future in the big shoes of the past” now precedes them.
 Whether it be theirunrivaled power as a full rock band, or their undeniable chemistry highlighted in a head-to-head duoperformance, The Weber Brothers always deliver.

 “If it’s looked at as a passing of the torch or a keeping of the flame, then we’re the guys to do it,” saysRyan Weber.